Can You Afford To NOT Make The Time?

 - You have to put out a fire at work because you didn’t take enough time to put it ON your to-do list and ensure it was flagged appropriately, so it wasn’t missed.

-Now don’t get me wrong, I understand you ARE busy and there is lots to do, of course there is, but I’m suggesting that you are stuck in the loop of OPP’s.
+Now don’t get me wrong, I understand you ARE busy, and there are lots to do, of course, there is, but I’m suggesting that you are stuck in the loop of OPP’s.

 Before you decide you hate me and want to throw your iPad at me in disgust, I want you to understand I am on your side, and am saying these things through love, and will now explain ‘how’ it happens.